 It shares similar characteristics with Lavender, which grows in sandier soil with full sun and minimal watering requirements.

 The beautiful Yarrow blossoms will attract honeybees and other pollinators, which may also benefit Lavenders.

 Growing vegetable plants along the Lavender bed may serve a unique purpose.

 Moreover, they prevent pests like aphids, flies, and beetles from infecting Lavender plants.

 Brassica belongs to the Cabbage and Mustard family, including vegetables like Broccoli, Brussels sprouts, Cabbage, Cauliflower, and Collard greens.

-These small vegetables make perfect edging plants that go along with Lavender.
-Moreover, growing Lavender helps ward off a wide variety of flies and beetles that may infest Brassica.
+These small vegetables make perfect edging plants with Lavender.
+Moreover, Lavender helps ward off a wide variety of flies and beetles that may infest Brassica.